-Thank you, guys.
-Good morning.
 Bob, first, maybe I'll ask you on direct-to-consumer.
-You've had strong subscriber and subscription growth, revenue growth at Paramount+.
-As you look forward this year, can you expand a little bit more on the balance of subscriber growth and pricing power that you expect to drive that continued subscription revenue growth from here?
+You've had strong subscriber and subscription growth, revenue growth of Paramount+.
+As you look forward this year, can you expand a little bit more on the balance of subscriber growth and pricing power that you expect to drive that

-And then I apologize, I have to ask a second, though.
-Naveen, I need to ask you why now was the time to reduce the dividend so significantly.
-So, based on your comments overall, it seems that the level of investment that you're going through is consistent with the plan you've had all along and that dividend level is such an important outward signal of your sustained confidence.
-So I'm hoping you can dig in a little bit more and help us specifically with what drove that change now.
-Thank you, guys.
+And that dividend level is such an important outward signal of your sustained confidence so I'm hoping you can dig in a little bit more and help us specifically with what drove that change now.

 Sure, Mike.
-Let me start and then I'll pass it to Naveen for a little more D2C and then the dividend piece.
-So, look, we're thrilled with the momentum we continue to see for Paramount+.
+Let me start and then I'll toss it to Naveen for a little more D2C and then the dividend piece.
+So look, we're thrilled with the momentum we continue to see for Paramount+.
 We talked about the \$60 million subscriber milestone in the quarter.
-And we do look to grow both on a subscriber side and, very importantly, a revenue side as we continue in the year and beyond, and that goes along the associated path to profitability.
+And we do look to grow both on a subscriber side and very importantly, a revenue side as we continue in the year and beyond, and that goes along the associated path to profitability.

 Focusing on Paramount+ growth in the back half of the year, look, it starts with content.
-At the end of the day, Sumner said it, content is king.
-It is what people come to any media service for, including Paramount+.
-And you saw our - the success of our slate in the first quarter, and we feel really good about it for the balance of the year.

-And again, it's entertainment which is a great driver of subscriber additions and engagement; it's news which is more of an engagement vehicle; and its sports, which has been great for us on both.
+At the end of the day, some there said it, content is king.
+It is, what people come to any media service for, including Paramount+, and you saw our -- the success of our slate in the first quarter, and we feel really good about it for the balance of the year.
+And again, it's entertainment, which is a great driver of subscriber additions and engagement.
+It's news, which is more of an engagement vehicle and it's sports, which has been great for us on both.

 As the year tracks out, the second quarter for terms of subscriber addition is probably seasonally a little softer, and then we pick it up in the back half of the year again.
-Part of that is in the US, the combination of Paramount+ with SHOWTIME.
-We think that is clearly additive to the Paramount+ sub base.
-And then - but part of it is just the content slate writ large.

-Add to that, the revenue side of this - before I get to revenue, I want to also talk about the marketing.
+Part of that is -- in the U.S., the combination of Paramount Plus with SHOWTIME, we think that is clearly additive to the Paramount+ sub base.
+And then -- but part of it is just the content slate at large.
+Add to that, the revenue side of this -- before I get to revenue, I want to also talk about the marketing.
 As you know, we continue to expand our partnership approach, including with Paramount+.
 The Walmart one is working very well for us.
 We're about to light up Delta.
 That's going to be interesting as well.
-So we're doing a bunch of stuff on the marketing side to add to it.

-And then, go to revenue, ARPU.
+So we're doing a bunch of stuff on the marketing side to add to it and then go to revenue, ARPU.
 As you know, we are effectuating a price increase as we move forward in the summer.

 We feel really great about that.
-So the levers are in place to continue to drive Paramount+ subscribers, revenue and, ultimately, continue down this path to profitability.
+So the levers are in place to continue to drive Paramount+ subscribers, revenue and ultimately, continue down this path to profitability.
 Naveen?